 The Eagle Award is presented annually to a world leader in sport to recognize that individual’s contributions in promoting international harmony, peace, and goodwill through the effective use of sport.
 The recipient of this award must have tempered strength with keen judgment in using authority wisely as a means of bringing nations together through sport for the betterment of mankind.
 It is the Academy’s highest international honor.
-Fraccari will receive the Eagle Award at the Academy’s graduation ceremony on Thursday, 11 June 2020 on the institution’s campus in Daphne, Ala.
+Fraccari will receive the Eagle Award at the Academy’s combined graduation ceremony and Awards of Sport program on Thursday, 12 November 2020 on the institution’s campus in Daphne, Ala.

 Fraccari is a world sport administrator, holding various high ranking positions, and is the current president of the WBSC.
 Fraccari’s leadership was instrumental in influencing the International Olympic Committee to reinstate baseball and softball into the Tokyo 2020 Olympic Games.
 He has served in seven Olympic Games as a baseball official.